 Choosing to Be Real

 Is there hope?
 Of course!
 There is always hope.
 I like to say that while we are still breathing, there is still hope.
 We can always change.
 We can always make choices that take us in different directions.
 We can choose to be "real", and let the others "into-me-see".
 After all, if they're not willing to accept you 100%, then do you really want to be around them "until death do us part"?

 Now, "accepting" does not mean thinking everything they do is perfect (or vice versa).
 There will be things that you disagree with, or even things that you out-rightly think are in need of "healing".
 But even with that, you are still loving and accepting of the whole person.
 The whole package, with its warts and foibles, is what interests you.

 The first step into intimacy is to love and accept oneself.
-If you are not able to accept yourself 100% and love yourself unconditionally, then you won't be able to let anyone in your life that will love you unconditionally either.
+If you are not able to accept yourself, and your weaknesses, 100% and love yourself unconditionally, then you won't be able to let anyone in your life that will love you unconditionally either.
 You will attract people who will criticize you for the same things you criticize yourself for...
-You will never let them really see into you, for fear that you will be giving them "more ammunition" to criticize you.
+You will never let them really see the real you, for fear that you will be giving them "more ammunition" to criticize you.
 You will always hide those things that you feel are "not good enough".